SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 * Why were we prevented from accessing system x?
 * Why didn't communication go out about this more quickly?

 Be liberal with these.
-They represent a gold mine for future prevention / mitigation
+They represent a gold mine for future prevention / mitigation.

 #### Prevention / Mitigation suggestions